Big Rapids, Mich. - A veteran coach with more than 15

 years of experience in directing an intercollegiate softball

-program has been tabbed as Ferris State University's next head
+program was tabbed as Ferris State University's next head

 softball coach as FSU Athletics Director Perk

-A Michigan native and former collegiate student-athlete at the University of Detroit, Rotta has served as a head coach at the collegiate level since 1998, including the last seven years at the University of Michigan-Dearborn.
+A Michigan native and former collegiate student-athlete at the University of Detroit, Rotta had served as a head coach at the collegiate level since 1998, including the previous seven years at the University of Michigan-Dearborn.
 Previously, she was also the head coach from 1998 to 2006 at Macomb Community College.
-Her first official day at the Bulldog helm will be

-Rotta will take over for former head coach Marie Foster, who departed in August to become the associate head coach at NCAA Division I Western Michigan after leading the Bulldogs to a 29-16 overall record and an NCAA Tournament appearance last spring.
+Rotta took over for former head coach Marie Foster, who departed in August to become the associate head coach at NCAA Division I Western Michigan after leading the Bulldogs to a 29-16 overall record and an NCAA Tournament appearance.

 "I am pleased to announce that Sarah Rotta will become the new head softball coach at Ferris State," said Weisenburger.
 "When we began this search process we identified specific qualities that were imporant to us.
 We wanted someone who is a demonstrated teacher and coach of the game, someone with an understanding of college softball and a passion to build and maintain a winning program, and most importantly someone who will commit to this team and program and provide Ferris State with the championship stability that we want.
 We found that person in Coach Rotta."